Rogers Albritton: Biography

 Albritton was born in Columbus, Ohio to Errett Cyril Albritton, a research physiologist, and Rietta Garland Albritton, a chemist.

 He was admitted to Swarthmore at the age of 15 but left to serve in the Army Air Corps in World War II.
 He received his B.A. from St. John's College, Annapolis in 1948.
 He taught for a year at St. John's and began teaching full-time at Cornell after completing 3 years of graduate work at Princeton University.
 He received his Ph.D. from Princeton in 1955 and continued to teach at Cornell before being appointed to Harvard in 1956.

 He made tenure at Harvard in 1960 and served as chair from 1963 to 1970.
 In 1968, he was elected a Fellow of the American Academy of Arts and Sciences.
 In 1972, he transferred to University of California, Los Angeles, where he served as chair from 1972 to 1981.
 In 1984 he was president of the Western (then Pacific) Division of the American Philosophical Association.

 He retired in 1991 but continued to teach courses at UCLA through the mid-1990s.

 Having suffered from chronic emphysema, he died in 2002 of pneumonia.

 Of his limited publication rate, his New York Times obituarist remarked:"Dr. Albritton's penchant for always questioning a conclusion led him to avoid the permanency of the written word."

 Research

 Albritton was not generally interested in mainstream philosophy such as ethics and other topics dealing with social and political philosophy.
 His main focus was to shift his attention to knowledge, thought processes, and validity within such methods of obtaining knowledge or if the knowledge itself was valid.
-Albritton was especially interested in the main concept of being, time, space, etc. This led his decision to focus on metaphysics and epistemology.
-Freedom and free will were big staples of his philosophies.
+This led his decision to focus on metaphysics and epistemology.
 This shaped his philosophies and studies further into his life.